Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 you are allergic to chicken proteins such as in eggs or feathers.

 you have a severe infection with a high temperature.
 Vaccination should be postponed

 until after you have recovered.

-A minor infection such as a cold should not be a problem, but talk to your doctor
+A minor infection such as a cold should not be a problem, but talk to your doctor,

-or nurse about this before being vaccinated.
+nurse or pharmacist about this before being vaccinated.

 the expiry date printed on the pack has passed.